LIT-Protocol/lit-js-sdk/api_docs.md

 Returns **[promise][68]** A promise that will resolve when the LIT is unlocked

+## verifyJwt

+Verify a JWT from the LIT network.
+Use this for auth on your server.
+For some background, users can define resources (URLs) for authorization via on-chain conditions using the saveSigningCondition function.
+Other users can then request a signed JWT proving that their ETH account meets those on-chain conditions using the getSignedToken function.
+Then, servers can verify that JWT using this function.
+A successful verification proves that the user meets the on-chain conditions defined in the saveSigningCondition step.
+For example, the on-chain condition could be posession of a specific NFT.

+### Parameters

+*   `params` **[Object][60]**

+    *   `params.jwt` **[string][61]** A JWT signed by the LIT network using the BLS12-381 algorithm

+Returns **[boolean][63]** A boolean that represents whether or not the token verifies successfully.
+A "true" result indicates that the token was successfully verified.

 ## findLITs

 Finds the tokens that the current user owns from the predeployed LIT contracts